backout

 left in the working copy with conflict markers inserted.
 When this occurs,

-resolve the conflicts and then run sl commit
+resolve the conflicts and then run sl commit.

-will abort if pending changes are present in the
+By default, sl backout will abort if pending changes are present in the

-to combine changes from the backout with
+working copy.
+Specify --merge to combine changes from the backout with

 your pending changes.